meganemichel/nf-tower-docs/hugo/content/docs/compute-environments/aws-batch.md

 {{% pretty_screenshot img="/uploads/2020/09/aws_new_env_manual_config.png" %}}

 Select a region, for example "eu-west-1 - Europe (Ireland)", and choose an S3 bucket path, For example "s3://tower-bucket" and choose the **manual** config mode.
-Select a Head queue (this is where the Nextflow application will run) and a compute queue (where Nexflow will submit job executions), and click **create**.
+Select a Head queue (this is where the Nextflow application will run) and a compute queue (where Nextflow will submit job executions), and click **create**.

 It will take approximately 60 seconds for the resources to be created.
 After this, the compute environment will be ready to launch pipelines.

+### Adding

+Now that we have created an S3 Bucket we need to set a policy for our user.
+Go back to the users table in the [AIM service](https://console.aws.amazon.com/iam/home), and click on the user previously created.

+{{% pretty_screenshot img="/uploads/2020/09/aws_user_s3_inline_policy.png" %}}

+ click on **+ add inline policy**.

+{{% pretty_screenshot img="/uploads/2020/09/aws_s3_policy.png" %}}

+ Choose JSON and copy the content of [this policy](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/s3-bucket-write.json).
+Replace line 10 and 21 with the bucket name you previously created.

+ {{% pretty_screenshot img="/uploads/2020/09/aws_name_policy.png" %}}

+Name your policy and create it.